dotnet/project-system/docs/repo/property-pages/property-conditions.md

-﻿# Visibility Conditions
+﻿# Visibility and other Property Conditions

-The Project System may define properties for a project that, in practice, are only visible under certain conditions.
+For example, the Project System may define properties for a project that, in practice, are only visible under certain conditions.

-For example, the _Documentation file path_ property only makes sense when the option to generate documentaion files is checked.
+For instance, the _Documentation file path_ property only makes sense when the option to generate documentaion files is checked.
 Similarly, the _Package license expression_ property is only relevant when the _Package license type_ property has a value of _Expression_.

 To achieve this, a simple expression language is added which may be evaluated synchronously (and therefore quickly) on the client.
 This must be fast, as we cannot afford to call back to the server and wait for re-evaluation of the project each time the user toggles a check box, for example.
 These expressions allow instantaneous feedback in the UI, which feels great to the user.

+However, visibility conditions are not the only conditions that properties may use.
+For example, properties that are to be read-only only under certain conditions may define an _IsReadOnlyCondition_ to control this behavior.
-Visibility conditions are not interpreted by the back-end, which treats them as opaque strings.
+Thus these evaluated conditions together are "property conditions" that are not interpreted by the back-end, which treats them as opaque strings.

 ## Specification

-There are three four of visibility conditions:
+There are four kinds of property conditions:
 - VisibilityCondition is a visibility condition on a property (whether the property should be shown).
-- EditabilityCondition is a visibility condition on a property that determines whether the property should editable (if true or not specified) or readonly (if evaluated to false).
 - DimensionVisibilityCondition is a visibility condition on a dimension name (whether users should be allowed to select to vary/unvary by the dimension.)
 - ConfiguredValueVisibilityCondition is a visibility condition on a PropertyValue (whether the value for each individual dimensional configuration should be shown).
 For example, if a property varies by dimension but the value only applies to iOS, other targets can be hidden.
+- IsReadOnlyCondition is a condition on a property that determines whether the property should be editable (if true or not specified) or readonly (if evaluated to false).

-In a XAML rule file, a visibility condition is specified as metadata on the property.
+In a XAML rule file, a property condition is specified as metadata on the property.
 For example:

 ```xml
 <StringProperty ...>